Supporting an employee returning to work after sickness

 Articles for employees returning to work after sickness, their line managers and HR

 Trying to fit in at work when returning after illness or injury can feel like another job in itself in addition to doing your job.
 You may have all sorts of questions and concerns.
 Yet returning to work can restore a sense of normality to your life and routine.
 It can...

 Managing your expectations of yourself when returning to work after a serious illness or injury is key for a successful transition.
 But because it is about you managing your expectations of yourself, it can be one of the hardest things to do.
 You are someone who...

-Managing expectations at work after illness or injury is so important in ensuring your return to work is a good enough transition.
+Managing expectations at work after illness or injury is so important to ensure your return to work is a good enough transition.
 And linked to this is what you tell people.
 You may be wondering what to say to people, if anything, about what happened to you.
-You may...
+It's ok to...